 BACKGROUND AND METHODS

-This paper focuses on Hamilton, a mid-size city of approximately 500,000 residents and an economy historically (and still) connected to steel manufacturing and related manufacturing.
-Hamilton lies within the urban and suburban Greater Toronto and Hamilton Area (GTHA) (Group 2018).
+This paper focuses on Hamilton, a mid-size city of approximately 500,000 residents that lies within the urban and suburban Greater Toronto and Hamilton Area (GTHA) (Group 2018).
 The GTHA is home to seven million people, or approximately 20% of the Canadian population (Toronto 2022).
 Hamilton is divided into six regional communities: Hamilton Central, Dundas, Ancaster, Flamborough, Stoney Creek and Glanbrook (Figure 1).
 Each of these regions demonstrate different characteristics of the urban and suburban landscape of the city.
 Hamilton Central is the densest and most urbanized of the six, and the five periphery regions of Dundas, Ancaster, Flamborough, Glanbrook and Stoney Creek are significantly more suburbanized with the furthest periphery regions being undeveloped or rural owing to their inclusion in the region’s greenbelt (Foundation 2023).
 These urban, suburban, and rural landscapes likely play a key role in accessing care as differences in transport infrastructure could affect one’s ability to access care destinations.

 Further, the entire manuscript and all analysis is conducted in R and RStudio.
 All work is computationally reproducible and openly available in the lead author’s GitHub repository.